 Section 5 of the FTC Act prohibits "unfair methods of competition and unfair or deceptive acts and practices in or affecting commerce" against consumers.
-Enforcement authority is vested in the FTC, and the FTC has not hesitated to use its authority, most recently for lax data security practices that it considers to be an unfair act or practice, and for deceptive dealer advertising as discussed in Topic 7: The FTC: Marketing and Advertising Vehicles, and Credit Terms.
+Enforcement authority is vested in the FTC, and the FTC has not hesitated to use its authority, most recently for lax data security practices that it considers to be an unfair act or practice, and for deceptive dealer advertising as discussed in Topic 7.
 The FTC can bring an administrative enforcement action and, depending on the nature of the violation, bring a court action to seek injunctive relief or damages.
 States look to FTC lawsuits on UDAP violations or consent decrees as precedent for their own state UDAP actions.

 Recent FTC enforcement actions for UDAP violations include: actions against auto dealer groups and dealerships for charging more junk fees to customers of certain minority races or ethnicities, actions against auto dealers for misleading customers into believing optional add-on products (e.g., GAP insurance, payment insurance, and paint protection) were required with a vehicle purchase, and a settlement with an auto dealer software company that failed to implement reasonable security measures to prevent a breach of client data.
 States are also collaborating with the FTC to bring UDAP actions against dealers engaged in illegal activity in their state.
-For example, the Wisconsin Attorney General worked with the FTC to obtain \$1.1 million from an auto dealer group and its general manager for charging unauthorized junk fees and discriminating against American Indian customers when offering auto financing.
+For example, in 2024, the Arizona Attorney General worked with the FTC to obtain \$2.6 million from an auto dealer group and its general manager for using bait-and-switch tactics through deceptive advertising and discriminating against Latino customers when offering auto financing.